AriFordsham/GHCWiki/one-shot.md

 Later, David Feuer creatd more good consumers that would rely on such eta-expansion to produce good code, such as `scanl`.
 Using `oneShot` in these would make this transformation more reliable, in particular when [CallArity](call-arity) fails.

-\<del\>Nofib shows (only) one case where – in the presence of Call Arity – this definition yields better results: `fft2` improves allocations by 1.5%.\</del\>

-After fixing the inlining of `iterateFB`, nofib does not exhibit any case where adding `oneShot` improves performance over Call Arity.
+Nofib itself does not exhibit any case where adding `oneShot` improves performance over Call Arity.
 But there is still a good chance that such cases occur out there.

 ## Implementation

 GHC already supports one-shot lambdas, see `setOneShotLambda` in `Id.lhs`.
-We propose to implement `oneShot` as a built in function, similar to `lazy` etc. The branch `wip/oneShot` contains a first prototype: source:ghc/compiler/basicTypes/MkId.lhs?rev=wip/oneShot\#L1124

-The crucial bit is to apply `setOneShotLambda` on the lambda’s binder in the unfolding, and to inline `oneShot` aggressively.
+We implemented `oneShot` as a built in function, similar to `lazy` etc. The crucial bit is to apply `setOneShotLambda` on the lambda’s binder in the unfolding, and to inline `oneShot` aggressively.
+This is [\[c271e32eac65ee95ba1aacc72ed1b24b58ef17ad\]](/trac/ghc/changeset/c271e32eac65ee95ba1aacc72ed1b24b58ef17ad/ghc)

+Also, we need the `oneShot` information needs to prevail in unfoldings and across interfaces.
+For that, `IfaceExpr` was extended with a boolean flag on lambda binders in [\[c001bde73e38904ed161b0b61b240f99a3b6f48d\]](/trac/ghc/changeset/c001bde73e38904ed161b0b61b240f99a3b6f48d/ghc).

+Finally, `oneShot` is actually used in the libraries.
+This is [\[072259c78f77d6fe7c36755ebe0123e813c34457\]](/trac/ghc/changeset/072259c78f77d6fe7c36755ebe0123e813c34457/ghc).

 ## Challenges